daronphang/programming-resources/cloud-computing/AWS/services/integration/products.md

 ## AWS EventBridge

-AWS EventBridge is a serverless, fully-managed and scalable event bus that enables integrations between AWS services, software services, and your applications.
+AWS EventBridge is a serverless, fully-managed and scalable event bus that enables integrations between AWS services, software services, and your applications e.g. IAM root user signing in, CRON jobs, etc.

+### Event Bus

+An event bus is a router that receives events and delivers them to zero or more destinations (targets).
+Event buses are well-suited for routing events from many sources to many targets, with optional transformation of events prior to delivery to a target.

 By default, you will have a default event bus.
 You can also create custom event bus or partner event bus.
 You also need to define rules to forward the events to the necessary locations e.g. Lambda, SNS, etc.

+You can send events to the following event buses:

+- Default Event Bus (AWS Services)
+- Partner Event Bus (external parties)
+- Custom Event Bus

 ### Pipes